Clayton County, Georgia: Crime and policing

 The Clayton County Police Department has an authorized strength of 525 personnel headed by Chief Kevin Roberts.
 Other law enforcement services (courts, jail, warrants) are provided by the Clayton County Sheriff's Office.

 On April 26, 2021, Sheriff Victor Hill was indicted on charges of federal civil rights violations.
 On June 2, 2021, he was suspended by Governor Brian Kemp following a review of the indictment.
 On October 26, 2022, Sheriff Victor Hill was found guilty of violating civil rights of jail detainees.

 Politics

+As of the 2020s, Clayton County is a strongly Democratic county, voting 83.6% for Kamala Harris in 2024.
 For most of the 1960s to the 1980s, Clayton County was a swing county.
-It voted for Governor Jimmy Carter in 1976 with around 65 percent of the vote, but then voted for Ronald Reagan with over 70 percent of the vote in 1984.
+It voted for Georgia’s own Jimmy Carter in 1976 with around 65 percent of the vote, but then voted for Ronald Reagan with over 70 percent of the vote in 1984.
 However, due to extensive in-migration by Democratic-voting African-Americans from surrounding areas, starting in 1992, Clayton County has swung heavily Democratic and is now one of the most Democratic counties in the country.
 In every presidential election since 2004, Clayton County has been the most Democratic county in Georgia.